vectorsize/lens/README.md

 We'll turn this into a roadmap soon.

-- Integrating other OA journals (first will be PLOS)
+- Integrating other OA content (first will be [PLOS](http://www.plos.org))
-- Private notes (users can stick notes on their paper
+- Private notes, so users can stick notes on their paper which are stored locally
-- Offline reading
+- Evaluating options for offline reading
-- And obviously bugfixes, UI polish with respect to the feedback we got
+- And obviously there will be bugfixes, UI polish addressing the feedback we've got